Board of Police Commissioners

 Advisory Board Functions

-The Board shall at its regular meetings review the progress and planning of the Chief of Police to insure that all activities are in accordance with City policy.; The Board may propose changes in agency operations for the purpose of making its programs more effective (5-106.1).
+- The Board shall at its regular meetings review the progress and planning of the Chief of Police to ensure that all activities are in accordance with City policy.; The Board may propose changes in agency operations for the purpose of making its programs more effective (5-106.1).